insiyaarsi/mediscribe-ai/project_memory.md

 - This is a 12-week educational project for a student applying to Canadian universities
 - Student is a beginner in ML/AI but has built one full-stack website before
 - Student is learning as we build - explain concepts clearly, no jargon assumptions
-- Timeline is flexible around exam schedules
+- Timeline is flexible around exam schedules (GRE on Dec 26, 2025)

 **Student's Skill Level:**
-- Python: Can write basic functions, not expert
+- Python: Can write functions, understand classes, learning ML concepts
 - React: Cannot create components independently yet
-- Git: Knows basic commands but gets confused easily
+- Git: Knows basic commands but gets confused with conflicts
-- ML/AI: Zero experience before this project
+- ML/AI: Learning through this project, needs concept explanations
+- Medical terminology: Learning as we go

 **Student's Working Style:**
 - Prefers detailed explanations with code examples
 - Appreciates "why" explanations, not just "how"
 - Likes seeing progress (commits after each milestone)
 - Values clean, professional code (NO EMOJIS ANYWHERE)
+- Motivated by seeing features work end-to-end

 ### What Context Is Most Important